Feeling daunted at the prospect of stealing the spotlight on your big day? You're not alone.

 Rethink the top table setup

-Many brides find that if public speaking is an unpleasant experience, then eating in front of people can be too.
-Instead of the traditional on display at the top table, opt to sit at a round table in the middle of our wedding breakfast.
-Guests can still see you, but having family and friends huddled around will make it feel more intimate - in a good way!
+Many brides find that if public speaking is an unpleasant experience, then eating in front of people can typically be too.
+If that's you, break away from the top table tradition, and opt to sit at a round table in the middle of our wedding breakfast.
+Guests can still see you, but having family and friends huddled around will make it feel more intimate – in a good way!

 Ditch the solo first dance